MuhammadMooazam/Temperature-on-LCD/README.md

 In this project we have measured the value of Temprature and Humidity and print on LCD panel connected with Arduino.

-Components which we used are:- <br />
+Components which is used are:- <br />
 Arduino UNO <br />
 DHT11 <br />
 LCD Panel 16x2